Bengali cuisine: Mughal influence

 Muslims conquered Bengal around the mid-thirteenth century, bringing with them Persian and Arabic cuisine.
-Such dishes as biryani, korma and bhuna had once been meals of the higher courts, but the cooks of the Mughals brought their recipes to the lower and middle classes.
+Such dishes as korma and bhuna had once been meals of the higher courts, but the cooks of the Mughals brought their recipes to the lower and middle classes.
 The influence was reinforced during the rule of the British Raj, where Kolkata became the place of refuge for many prominent exiled Nawabs, notably the family of Tipu Sultan from Mysore and Wajid Ali Shah, the ousted Nawab of Awadh.
 The exiles brought with them hundreds of cooks and masalchis (spice mixers), and as their royal patronage and wealth diminished, they became interspersed into the local population.
 These cooks came with the knowledge of a very wide range of spices (most notably jafran and mace), the extensive use of ghee, and marinating meat with yoghurt and chilli.

 In Bangladesh, this food has become common fare for the population while in West Bengal, they have remained the food of professional chefs.
 Further innovations include chap (ribs slow cooked on a tawa), rezala (meat in a thin yogurt and cardamom gravy) and kathi roll (kebabs in a wrap).

 The Mughals had a particular fixation on meat, bringing mutton and beef into mainstream Bengali cuisine as well as already known kinds of meat like chicken and venison.

 Furthermore, traditional desserts had been primarily based on rice pastes and jaggery, but under Mughal influence moved towards significantly increased use of milk, cream, and sugar along with expensive spices such as cardamom and saffron.

-Influence of widows
+Influence of Bengali Hindu widows

-In Hindu tradition, widows were not allowed to eat foods that would not be classified as "bitter", necessitating experiment and innovation.
+In Bengali Hindu tradition, widows were not allowed to eat foods that would not be classified as "bitter", necessitating experiment and innovation.
 While most Bengali castes ate meat and fish, this was barred for widows.
 Widows also could not use "heating" foods such as shallot and garlic, but ginger was allowed.
 This style found a core place in Bengali curries in general, both vegetarian and non-vegetarian.
 Expensive spices such as saffron, cinnamon or cloves were used very sparingly—if at all.
 Nuts, dry fruits, milk and milk products (such as cream, ghee or curd) were similarly scarce.
-These economic and social restrictions influenced Bengali widows to create a brand new set of meals that utilized only vegetables and cheap spices.
+These economic and social restrictions influenced Bengali widows to create a brand new set of meals that utilised only vegetables and cheap spices.